 Sound Control website

-The project was developed with Samuel Thompson Parke-Wolfe, Rebecca Fiebrink, and Simon Steptoe, in collaboration with the Department of Computing of Goldsmiths University of London, in the context of the Sound Control action research project of NMPAT and the ENS Paris-Saclay Pre-doctoral Research program.
+The project was developed with Samuel Thompson Parke-Wolfe, Rebecca Fiebrink, and Simon Steptoe, in collaboration with the Department of Computing of Goldsmiths University of London, in the context of the action research project Sound Control of NMPAT, and the pre-doctoral research program of ENS Paris-Saclay.